-In October 2018, the Nominating/Corporate Governance Committee established minimum common share holdings for the Company's executive officers.
+In October 2018, the Nominating/Corporate Governance Committee established minimum common shareholdings for the Company's executive officers.
 The chief executive officer is required to own shares of Company stock having a value equal to five times his base salary.
 The other executive officers are required to own shares of Company stock having a value equal to three times their base salary.
-The stock ownership level must be achieved within the later to occur of (a) October 23, 2023 (i.e., the fifth anniversary of the date of adoption of these guidelines), or (b) five years after first becoming an executive officer.
+The stock ownership level must be achieved within five years after first becoming an executive officer.
 The executive officers are expected to accumulate the required number of shares over the applicable five-year period.
 Once achieved, ownership of the guidelines amount should be maintained as long as the individual remains an executive officer.